coollabsio/documentation-coolify/docs/installation.md

 Applications like Supabase, Appwrite, or Posthog require far more resources than hosting a simple static site.

-::: tip ⚙️ Example Setup:
+::: success ⚙️ Example Setup:
-  I’m hosting most of my production applications on a server with:
+  Bob is hosting most of his production applications on a server with:

   - **Memory**: 8GB (average usage: 3.5GB)
   - **CPU**: 4 cores (average usage: 20-30%)